-- We have open volunteer hours on the 1st and 3rd Saturday all year around.
+- We have open volunteer hours on the 1st and 3rd Saturday March through November (we are closed December through February).
 Hours are from 9:00am to 12:30.
 We encourage all interested in volunteering with us to join us at these times.
 Please check our volunteer news box on the front page for any schedule changes.

 - Folks can come to our farm during these hours and be assured that a staff will be on-site to work with them.
 You do not need to let us know you are coming unless you are a group of 3 or more people.

 - All ages and abilities are welcome, everyone will be able to work at their own pace.